 Only a few weeks ago a friend had posted on Facebook about an interview with Leonard in which he talked about being “ready to die”.
 The friend was lamenting and worrying about the implications, but my response was lighthearted.
 I commented that he had lived to a grand old age and had lived an incredible life of constant world travel, concerts and writing, and would leave a unique and amazing legacy of work.
 I left it at that even when a few days later I received his new album You Want It Darker in the post.
 The title was grim, portentous; did I really want to listen to it?
-Despite being a huge fan between the ages of 15 and 35, my interest had waned in the past 10 or so years.
+Despite being a huge fan between the ages of 15 and 35, my interest had waned in the past few years.
 I hadn’t actually listed to many of his records very recently, and wasn’t that enamoured of his last couple of albums.
-Of course I bought it though and of course I wanted to listen to it.
+Of course I bought them all though and of course I wanted to listen to this one.
 It just looked very dark.
-Indeed it was dark.
+And indeed it was about as dark an album as I’d ever heard, even from him.
 I couldn’t actually listen to the end.
 I’ve not listened to it since and still not heard all the tracks.
-In the meantime a video of Leonard giving a press conference to promote the album surfaced on the web in which he regretted saying he was “ready to die” and had in fact “decided to live forever”.
+In the meantime, a video of Leonard giving a press conference to promote the album surfaced on the web in which he regretted saying he was “ready to die” and had in fact “decided to live forever”.
 That cheered me up, and I developed this idea that he still had plenty of life left in him.

 When I woke up at 7am a few hours after reading the news on my phone, I looked at the Guardian article properly, all the live updates as tributes came in, and also at Twitter where people were waking up and gradually finding out.
 Quite quickly I felt a terrible sense of loss and sadness and grief, my eyes watering.
 I hauled myself out of bed and put on a pot of coffee, which isn’t something I do every day, but I felt there was going to be a need for it.
 I got out my laptop, went on Twitter and the Guardian and scrolled through.
 After a few minutes I could barely type or even see the screen for tears.
 It felt almost ridiculous.
 I’d never felt this way about the death of anyone “famous”.
 Thankfully I work at home.
 I had no idea how I would have handled it if I’d had to commute into an office.

 My psychiatrist lent me Cohen’s first Greatest Hits album and his first novel The Favourite Game.
-The novel doesn’t get talked about much and Cohen came to refer to it as an indulgence, but it’s as good as anything he ever wrote, lyrically fictionalising his youth growing up in Montreal.
-As a lonely teenager I could relate to it completely, and it’s still one of my favourite books.
+The novel doesn’t get talked about much and Cohen came to refer to it as an indulgence, which I would agree with now, but a lot of it is as good (or definitive) as anything he ever wrote, lyrically fictionalising his youth growing up in Montreal.
+As a lonely teenager I could relate to it completely, and for many years it remained one of my favourite books.
 The album had Suzanne and Famous Blue Raincoat on it, among other classics – even the cover was wonderful, Cohen reflected in a mirror looking mournful in an immaculate dark suit.
-A friend said I was mad to listen to it because it would make me feel suicidal, but it had the opposite effect; the friend was one of those people who’d never actually listened to the records, although when he eventually did, he became a fan too.
+A friend at the time said I was mad to listen to it because it would make me feel suicidal, but it had the opposite effect; the friend was one of those people who, at that time, had never actually listened to the records, although when he eventually did, he became a fan too.
 The music and songs were lyrical, beautiful, deeply spiritual, like hymns or prayers.
 I wasn’t religious, but the songs were religious without being preachy.

 I went to two international fan conventions, on the island of Hydra in Greece where he used to live, and in New York.
 Hydra was an especially magical occasion and at the open mic I accompanied a fabulous Italian singer on guitar on Chelsea Hotel No. 2, the song telling the story of his doomed affair with Janis Joplin; it was one of the honours of my life to play that in front of an audience with such a great singer.